Backdoor Attacks against Transfer Learning with Pre-trained Deep Learning Models: Related Works

 \section{Related Works}

-Generally, there are two primary threats for DNNs that have been investigated in existing works: (1) Poisoning attacks, in which the attack is conducted by poisoning the training data to consequently force the system to generate targeted/non-targeted wrong prediction \cite{biggio2012poisoning,xiao2015support}, and (2) Evasion attacks, in which the attack is performed by adjusting the input data at inference time to trigger the system to maliciously behave \cite{dalvi2004adversarial}.
-Poisoning attacks on ML models have also been studied by many researchers \cite{munoz2017towards,xiao2015feature,yang2017generative}.
-Xiao et al. \cite{xiao2015feature} demonstrate poisoning attack on common feature extractor models.
+Poisoning attacks, in which the attack is conducted by poisoning the training data to consequently force the system to generate targeted/non-targeted wrong prediction (alter the behavior of a model) \cite{biggio2012poisoning,xiao2015support}.
+Poisoning attacks on machine learning models have also been studied by many researchers \cite{munoz2017towards,xiao2015feature,yang2017generative}.
+Xiao et al. \cite{xiao2015feature} demonstrate a poisoning attack on common feature extractor models.
 A way to poison DNNs with back-gradient optimization is proposed by \cite{munoz2017towards}.
 Yang et al. \cite{yang2017generative} use the generative method to poison DNN.
 Poisoning attacks focus on causing the poisoned models to misbehave under normal input while our DNN backdoor attack focuses on making the manipulated DNNs behave normally under normal input and behave as what the attacker desires under input with a trigger.
+Backdoor attacks, in which the attack is performed by adjusting the input data at inference time to trigger the system to maliciously behave \cite{ liu2017trojaning, gu2019badnets}.
+The difference is that the poisoning attack does not rely on any trigger, and manipulates the behavior of a specific model on a set of clean samples.
+BadNet is proposed in \cite{gu2019badnets} to inject a backdoor to a deep neural network via manipulating the training dataset.
+A target label and a trigger pattern are initially designed, followed by subsequent training on a subset of training images with the trigger and targeted labels.
+Liu et al. proposed a backdoor attack that requires less access to the training data\cite{liu2017trojaning}, by constructing triggers that induce significant responses at some neurons in the DNN model.
+A more restricted scenario is considered in \cite{chen2017targeted} when conducting a backdoor attack, where the attacker can only modify a limited proportion of the training dataset.
+A stealthier variant of backdoor attacks, called latent backdoor attack, is proposed in \cite{yao2019latent} by embedding backdoor at latent representation. \cite{shafahi2018poison,yao2019latent} also conducts a back attack that targets the transfer learning scenario.
+Student training is affected by manipulating poisoned images based on features extracted from the Teacher model.